21 Traditional Cantonese Meals: The Best List

 Traditional Cantonese Meals-Ling-Egg Tart

-Now, let us go to a sweet treat.
+Now, let us move on to a sweet treat.
 Do you have any experience with Hong Kong egg tarts?
 There are two distinct varieties of egg tarts that are favorites in China.
 The Portuguese egg tart is characterized by a thin, layered, and crisp pastry shell that is caramelized on top.
-The other one is the traditional Hong Kong egg tart which is less sweet than the American version and is known for its flaky, crumbly pastry crust.
+The traditional Hong Kong egg tart is less sweet than the American version and is known for its flaky, crumbly pastry crust.

-It’s important to get a few things just right if you want your Hong Kong egg tarts to turn out to taste amazing.
+It’s important to get a few things just right if you want your Hong Kong egg tarts to taste amazing.
 The tart’s crust, which is layered and incredibly thin, is a work of art.
-It’s crisp, but not too much so, and it’s also tender and juicy.
+It’s crisp but not too much so, and it’s also tender and juicy.
 You could easily wash down the filling with a glass of milk because it is so mild, creamy, and subtly sweet.

-Now that you have learned different traditional meals, here are some related vocabularies that you might want to learn.
+Now that you have learned different traditional Cantonese meals, here are some related vocabulary that you might want to learn.

 Ingredients and Sauces